acttos/acttos.github.io/_posts/2016-08-09-What-does-Files-Owner-mean.md

 <br/>
 Now, Let's pay more attention to the param `owner`, the owner here means *The object to assign as the nib's `File's Owner` object*.
 What is that?
 I can not understand the meaning of *nib's `File's Owner` object*.
 Can the object be the Class bound with the nib file?
 Just the same as the class of the current view?
 I don't know ...

-So,I begin to dig deeper to find what really is `File's Owner` and what can it do.
+So,I begin to dig deeper to find what `File's Owner` really is and what exactly it can do.

 ### 2. File's Owner in Apple's document